BashiirHagi/CI-CD-pipeline/README.md

 Master branch perform the terraform linting, terraform plan and terraform apply step to deploy changes to the target environment.

-Environment variables are used GOOGLE_APPLICATION_CREDENTIAL to store security keys and connect the pipleine to the Google Cloud Platform account.
-This is to ensure security and manageability of the account, and to avoid using plain-text keys which can be compromised.
+Environment variables GOOGLE_APPLICATION_CREDENTIAL used to store security keys and connect the pipleine to the Google Cloud Platform account.
+This is to ensure security and manageability of the account keys, and to avoid using plain-text keys which can be compromised.